 - Each item is the first HEPA vacuumed to remove gross accumulations of mold and debris.

 - The technician then uses a dry cloth and/or “chemical sponges” made of pure latex rubber to further remove accumulations from the surface.

-- Binders are not a good candidate for cleaning or retaining following damage.
+- Binders are not a good candidate for cleaning or retaining the following damage.
 Instead, information from each binder is retained with the materials that were housed in that binder.
 Additionally, we photocopy or photograph the original information to prevent confusion when re-filing.

 - If requested, BMS CAT will also replace file folders made of permanent-durable materials.
 The old file labels are retained and placed in a plastic bag and hermetically sealed and new file labels are applied to replace them.